I see this all the time with small business owners.

 “How many employees do you have?”

-You want to know the best way to nail even the tough questions?
+The best way to nail even the tough questions?
 Predict them and practice confident responses!
 It’s that simple.
 You don’t have to talk about things that make you feel uncomfortable but you do need to have a good response ready to go.

 If you’re driving to a radio station or other location, make sure you know where you’re going and leave extra time for parking.
 It’s standard to arrive at interviews at least 20 minutes in advance to leave time for getting your mic on and going over any questions.
 If you are bringing props of any kind, like for a cooking demo, arrive even earlier!
 Being late will not do your nerves any favors.